 Create an Onboarding Checklist

-HR managers should prepare an onboarding checklist for the process to ensure that no point remains uncovered or no segment of the organization remains unfamiliar to the newly hired.
+HR managers should prepare a checklist for the process to ensure that no point remains uncovered or no segment of the organization remains unfamiliar to the newly hired.

 Keep Engaging with the Employee